ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/inputs_outputs_intro.md

 ### Drivers

-Inputs and outputs on development boards are either analog or digital.
+Driver APIs include analog and digital inputs and outputs on development boards, as well as digital interfaces, which allow your board to interface with a computer or external devices.
+With these drivers, you can read or set the voltage of analog pins, control digital pins individually or as a grouped value and trigger an event when a digital input pin changes value.
+You can also control the frequency and mark to space ratio of a digital pulse wave (or train).

 #### Analog I/O

-These APIs read or set the voltage of analog pins:

 * [AnalogIn](AnalogIn.md): read the voltage of an analog input pin.
 * [AnalogOut](AnalogOut.md): set the voltage of an analog output pin.